lightbend-labs/mima/README.md

 MiMa is split into three modules:

 - Core: Classes that are used by both the Reporter and Migrator modules.
-- Reporter:  Used to diagnose binary incompatibilities between two different versions of a same library. (formerly MiMa Lib)
+- Reporter:  Used to diagnose binary incompatibilities between two different versions of a same library.
+(Formerly MiMa Lib)
-- Migrator: Used to fix binary incompatibilities of a client jar. (formerly MiMa Client)
+- Migrator: Used to fix binary incompatibilities of a client jar.
+(Formerly MiMa Client)

 Eclipse
 -------